leftlogic/twitter-proxy/README.md

 # twitter-proxy

 Tiny Twitter API proxy server.
-Allows you to make requests to the Twitter API from the comfort of you browser.
+Allows you to make requests to the Twitter API from the comfort of your browser.

 ## Getting started